-Code 1 - Complete The questionnaire is complete, including questionnaires for respondents that are no longer in business.
+The questionnaire is complete, including questionnaires for respondents that are no longer in business.
 Use Response Code 1 for operations that you have determined DID NOT grow the target commodity this year.
+Complete means you have obtained all of

+Code 1 - Complete

-Complete means you have obtained all of the data needed for the questionnaire.
-Use Response Code 1 for institutional farms, such as prison farms, private or university research farms, high school FFA farms, not-for-profit farms operated by religious organizations, and Indian reservations produce agricultural commodities, but do not meet the ARMS definition of a farm or ranch.
+• Use Response Code 1 for institutional farms, such as prison farms, private or university research farms, high school FFA farms, not-for-profit farms operated by religious organizations, and Indian reservations produce agricultural commodities, but do not meet the ARMS definition of a farm or ranch.
 Production practices, costs, and income characteristics of these operations are not representative of the general farm population.
-Assign Response Code 1 to these types of ---------------------- --- operations, and describe the specific type of operation on the face page with a note.
-A screening supplement must be complete for institutional 0.1.0 farms, assigning 9921=14.
-Code 2 - 8 Refusal interview.
+Assign Response Code 1 to these types of operations, and describe the specific type of operation on the face page with a note.
+A screening supplement must be complete for institutional farms, assigning 9921=14.
+Code 2 - The respondent refused to cooperate or grant an Refusal interview.
 Code 3 - Inaccessible / Incomplete The operator was not available throughout the survey period (inaccessible).
 You will also use code 3 if the respondent gave an interview but could not or would not answer a lot of the questions (incomplete questionnaire).
 If you determine that the target operation does not produce the selected commodity, code the questionnaire complete (code 1) and indicate the source of your information with a note.